220 years of change: How two centuries of workplace Health and Safety has improved lives

 1837: recognition of duty of care to employees

-Although not the passing of a new Act, 1937 is notable for being the first time it was enforced that an employee has, in a common law, a duty of care to employees if a breach resulted in an injury or other harm to their health.
+Although not the passing of a new Act, 1837 is notable for being the first time it was enforced that an employer has, in a common law, a duty of care to employees if a breach resulted in an injury or other harm to their health.
 In the Priestley v.
 Fowler (1837) case, it was ruled that Thomas Fowler of Market Deeping was responsible for injury caused to his servant, Charles Priestley, when working.

 1842: Coal Mines Act 1842

 This Act was implemented as a result of public outcry.
-A Report by a Royal Commission that same year found that accidents, lung disease, brutality and long working hours were the norm for people working in the coal mines, causing a new Coal Mines Act to prohibit women of all ages from underground work.
+A Report by a Royal Commission that year found that accidents, lung disease, brutality and long working hours were the norm for people working in the coal mines, causing a new Coal Mines Act to prohibit women of all ages from underground work.
 Boys aged 10 and under were also excused, though this age limit rose to 12 in the year 1860.

 1964: First use of high visibility workwear